hdShang/arxiv-daily/docs/cs-GR/2025-05-02/papers/250501425v1-genmo-a-generalist-model-for-human-motion.md

 ---
 layout: default
-title: GENMO: A GENeralist Model for Human MOtion
+title: "GENMO: A GENeralist Model for Human MOtion"
 ---

 # GENMO: A GENeralist Model for Human MOtion